integreat-io/integreat/README.md

 When mapping data _to_ the service, the paths are used to reconstruct the data format the service expects.
-Only properties included in the paths will be created, so any additional properties must be set by a transform function or the adapter.
+Only properties included in the paths will be created, so any additional properties must be set by a mutate function or the adapter.

 Arrays are reconstructing with any object or value at the first index, unless a